 The text exposition begins with the examination of the production possibility frontier and the relative prices of goods for one country.
 The production possibility frontier is linear because of the assumption of constant returns to scale for labor, the sole factor of production.
 The opportunity cost of one good in terms of the other equals the price ratio since prices equal costs, costs equal unit labor requirements times wages, and wages are equal in each industry.

 After defining these concepts for a single country, a second country is introduced which has different relative unit labor requirements.
 General equilibrium relative supply and demand curves are developed.
 This analysis demonstrates that at least one country will specialize in production.
 The gains from trade are then demonstrated with a graph and a numerical example.
 The intuition of indirect production, that is “producing” a good by producing the good for which a country enjoys a comparative advantage and then trading for the other good, is an appealing concept to emphasize when presenting the gains from trade argument.
 Students are able to apply the Ricardian theory of comparative advantage to analyze three misconceptions about the advantages of free trade.
 Each of the three “myths” represents a common argument against free trade and the flaws of each can be demonstrated in the context of examples already developed in the chapter.
+The first myth is that trade is driven by absolute advantage.
+This chapter clearly demonstrates that it is comparative advantage that matters.
+The second is the pauper labor argument, with poor countries having an “unfair advantage” I trade given low cost labor.
+The chapter highlights that the gains from trade are irrelevant to the source of comparative advantage.
+Finally, the myth of workers in poor countries being exploited by trade is exposed by asking whether these workers would be better off without trade.
+As the numerical example in this chapter demonstrates, the answer is a resounding no.

 While the initial intuitions are developed in the context of a two good model, it is straightforward to extend the model to describe trade patterns when there are N goods.
-This analysis can be used to explain why a small country specializes in the production of a few goods while a large country specializes in the production of many goods.
-The chapter ends by discussing the role that transport costs play in making some goods non-traded.
+Comparative advantage in this model is driven by relative wages between countries rather than relative prices.
+However, the implication that countries will export goods for which they have the lowest opportunity cost remains.

+The N good model is used to discuss the role that transport costs play in making some goods non-traded.
+As transport costs rise, the gains from trade decrease, and in some cases are completely eliminated.
+The chapter ends with a discussion of empirical evidence of the Ricardian model.
+The authors are careful to point out that the rather simplified model cannot explain all trade patterns, the basic prediction that countries tend to export goods for which they have a comparative advantage (high relative productivity) has been confirmed by a number of studies.

  Answers to Textbook Problems